arccos-x/wordpress/README.md

 Please, make a copy of `.envrc.example` file and change paceholders in a new `.envrc` file with your credentials and desired DB username/password

 p.s.
-Run out of time, didn't have time to make a good description of the infrastructure.
+Run out of time, didn't have time to prepare a good description of the infrastructure :(